 Justice James E.C.
 Perry

-A native of New Bern, North Carolina, Justice James E. C. Perry was appointed to the Florida Supreme Court by Governor Charlie Crist and took office there on March 11, 2009.
-Before his appointment, he served as a circuit judge of Florida's Eighteenth Judicial Circuit upon his appointment by Governor Jeb Bush in March 2000.
+A native of New Bern, North Carolina, Justice James E. C. Perry was appointed as the 85th jusice to the Florida Supreme Court by Governor Charlie Crist and took office there on March 11, 2009.
+Before his appointment, he served as a Circuit judge of Florida's Eighteenth Judicial Circuit upon his appointment by Governor Jeb Bush in March 2000.
 Justice Perry later served as Chief Judge of the Circuit for a two-year term beginning July 2003.

 He graduated from J. T. Barber High School.
 From there he attended Saint Augustine's University, graduating in 1966 with a Bachelor of Arts in Business Administration and Accounting.
 After serving in the U.S. Army as a first lieutenant, he went on to Columbia Law School where he earned his Juris Doctorate degree in 1972.

 Justice Perry met his future bride, Adrienne M. Perry, Ph.D., while at Columbia Law School.
 A scholar in her own right, Mrs. Perry earned her undergraduate degree from the State University of New York at Oswego.
 She then went on to receive a master’s degree from Columbia University and a doctorate in education from the University of Florida.
 Formerly the Mayor of Longwood, Florida, Dr. Perry retired as chairperson of the Department of Education at Stetson University.
 Married since 1971, they have three children, two attorneys and a businessman.